-Nigel Gooderham is Professor of Molecular Toxicology and the Assistant Provost (Academic Promotions) at Imperial College London.
+Nigel Gooderham is Emeritus Professor of Molecular Toxicology in the Department of Metabolism, Digestion and Reproduction.
+Previously he held the position of Assistant Provost (Academic Promotions) at Imperial College London.
 Nigel's research interests include mechanisms of chemical carcinogenesis and toxicity, the role of MiRNAs in chemical carcinogenesis and toxicity and the genetic toxicity of food-derived chemicals and oligonucleotides.
 Nigel's research contributions have been acknowledged through the 2018 Bo Holmstedt Memorial Award, by EUROTOX, the European Societies of Toxicology.
 Nigel has also been actively involved in toxicology education at Imperial College London and externally, contributing primarily to postgraduate programmes.
-He has recently stepped down as Director of the MRes in Biomedical Research at Imperial, but continues to contribute to the programme.
+He was the founding Director of the MRes in Biomedical Research at Imperial.
 He has trained more than ninety postgraduate and postdoctoral researchers at Imperial College.
 Nigel has served on the UK Government’s Advisory Committee on Mutagenicity, is a member of the MRC ITTP Steering Committee and funding panel and previously the NC3Rs Research Funding Assessment Panel.
-He has been a member of the UK’s MHRA Panel of Assessors and has participated in a number of expert advisory panels on toxicology including PIP breast implants, plastic pollution, hair dyes, agricultural chemicals and pharmaceuticals.
+He has been a member of the UK’s MHRA Panel of Assessors and has participated in a number of expert advisory panels on toxicology including breast implants, plastic pollution, hair dyes, agricultural chemicals and pharmaceuticals.
 Nigel is an Executive Member of the Flavour and Extract Manufacturer’s Association (USA) Expert Panel and a consultant for a number of commercial organisations involved in pharmaceuticals, agrochemicals, food production and the legal profession.
 He was the founding Editor-in-Chief of Toxicology Research (published by the Royal Society of Chemistry) and has served on the Editorial Boards of Mutagenesis, Toxicology, the Journal of Applied Toxicology and the Cancer Handbook.
 Nigel is a Gold Medal recipient and Fellow of the Royal Society of Chemistry and a Fellow of the British Toxicology Society (BTS), a member of the Society of Toxicology (USA), the Biochemical Society and the United Kingdom Environmental Mutagenicity Society.
 He has held several offices within the BTS including Chairman of the Scientific Committee and member of the BTS Executive.
 Nigel has also held the posts of Visiting Professor at the University of Malaysia, Terangganu, Malaysia and the Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.

 Nigel’s current research interests include: